Tokyo Leads Asian Market Gains In Holiday Trade - UrduPoint

 "Oil supplies will be disrupted and oil prices will jump to unimaginably high numbers that we haven't seen in our lifetimes," the prince said.

-On Tuesday Brent crude was still down but West Texas Intermediate rose 0.5 percent.
+On Tuesday Brent crude was still down but West Texas Intermediate rebounded to rise 0.4 percent.